brain-fuel/org.hopelutheransunbury/README.md

 ## Notes
 - Make sure "Participation in the Lord's Supper" is included in "What to Expect / What We Believe"
 - Make events filterable by target audience,
+- Make maximizable/minimizable table of contents for pages that need it